-Percentage of Income Payment Plan (PIPP) Plus Program - helps income-eligible Ohioans manage their bills year-round.
-The program allows eligible Ohioans to pay their energy bill each month based on a percentage of their income.
-To be eligible for the program, a customer must receive residential, electric or gas service from a company regulated by the Public Utilities Commission of Ohio (PUCO), have a total household income at or below 150% of the Federal Poverty Guidelines, and must apply for all Ohio Development Services Agency energy assistance programs for which he or she is eligible.
-Households' PIPP Plus payments will be set at 10% of the last 30 days Household Income for households that heat with electric and 6% for households with a different main heating source.
+Percentage of Income Payment Plan (PIPP) Plus Program - helps income-eligible Ohioans manage their energy bills year-round.
+The program allows income-eligible Ohioans to pay their energy bill each month based on a percentage of their income.
+To be eligible for the program, a client must receive residential, electric or gas service from a company regulated by the Public Utilities Commission of Ohio (PUCO), have a total household income at or below 150% of the FPG, and must apply for all Ohio Development Services Agency (Development) Energy Assistance Programs for which he or she is eligible.
+A client's PIPP payment will be set at 10% of the last 30 days of household income for households that heat with electric and 6% for households with a different main heating source.
+The minimum payment amount is \$10.

-Ohio Neighbor to Neighbor Program - The Neighbor to Neighbor Program, administered by Dollar Energy Fund, provides eligible customers with a utility assistance grant applied directly to their AEP Ohio bill.
+Ohio Neighbor 2 Neighbor Program - The Neighbor 2 Neighbor Program, administered by Dollar Energy Fund, provides eligible customers with a utility assistance grant applied directly to their AEP Ohio bill.
 This grant helps limited-income customers maintain or restore their basic electric service.
-The Neighbor to Neighbor Program helps those who are experiencing financial hardships and need assistance to help them get back on their feet.
-The maximum grant amount an applicant may receive is \$200.
+The Neighbor 2 Neighbor Program helps those who are experiencing financial hardships and need assistance to help them get back on their feet.
+The maximum grant amount an applicant may receive is \$300.